 Turn off phones and leave them out of the room

 I love this time to be totally present as a parent.
 My kids know I’m not when my phone is around.
 Whenever we invite teenage cousins over we also find it a huge buzzkill to watch them on their phones.
-I’m a firm believer that of all the best family game night ideas we can share, this one is most important!
+I’m a firm believer that of all the best family game night ideas we can share, this one is the most important!

 Find a game every family member enjoys